-Through Rethink’s compensation policy, no Agent in our company earns less than 1.35 times the minimum wage in our Philippine call center.
-At our Fair Trade Outsourcing Center in Philadephia, entry-level salaries are set at 1.68x the minimum wage (USD $12.20 an hour is what the city’s labor department considers a “living wage”).
+Through Fair Trade Outsourcing’s compensation policy, no Agent in our company earns less than 1.35 times the minimum wage in our Philippine call center.
+At our Fair Trade Outsourcing center in Philadelphia, entry-level salaries are set at 1.68x the minimum wage (USD $12.20 an hour is what the city’s labor department considers a “living wage”).

 But third, and most importantly, they earn enough, so that they are an economic anchor for their immediate family, and possibly their extended family.
 At our service centers in the Philippines, 73% of our agents earn greater than the middle-class wage.
 While this is a great statistic, this is a better one: 91% of our agents are supporting 3 dependents on average, and 66% are the main breadwinners in their families.

 This is where it gets good for you.
 You see, if your business’ microeconomics allows you to pay middle-class wages, you are now not just a local employer but a pillar of your local community.
 You are someone that is helping the community around you by returning middle-class wages into the community beyond just your individual Agent.

 Of course, as your Agents progress in their careers and become supervisors, managers, etc., wages should rise concordant with those responsibilities.
 This means that learning and development done by those who are promoted is rewarded with a constant march upward in their personal economics, their purchasing power & overall economic opportunity.